Bike - packrafters and wilderness adventurers rejoice. This is it!

 The concept for the Yakataga pocket was hatched on a pioneering fatbike expedition along Alaska's Lost Coast.
 We wanted to create a bag that could be used on the bike, but also be rigged to the deck of a packraft or other boat should you be so inclined.
 The Yakataga is the bikepacking worlds' first ever submersible handlebar bag for multi-sport bike adventures.

-The name Yakataga, refers to Cape Yakataga— a small community along the notoriously stormy Gulf coast of Alaska which is home to an airstrip, an abandoned cold war communications site, and was the only re-supply point along the is one of the only possible resupply points for many miles.
+The name Yakataga, refers to Cape Yakataga— a small community along the notoriously stormy Gulf coast of Alaska, which is home to an airstrip, an abandoned cold war communications site, and was the only possible resupply points for many miles.